Hey, just at a poll in Israel, 9 out of 10, Israelis backed the campaign in southern Lebanon.

 Oh, okay.

-I did a merry band of farmers and medical students.
+A merry band of farmers and medical students.

 Well, screw me.

-Well I had a whole different picture of these guys.
+Well, I had a whole different picture of these guys.

-And finally, the question is Secretary Rice does, as the president suggested today, head for the Middle East to try to broker the conflict.
+And finally, the question is, Secretary Rice does, as the President suggested today, head for the Middle East to try to broker the conflict, what does she have to bring to the table?

-In the past, whenever there was a crisis in the Middle East, the U.S. administration will immediately dispatch an envoy to the Middle East that will actually work with all parties, reaching a settlement, a compromise, calming down the situation.
+If she's going to do what previous administrations used to do, please remember this, in the past, whenever there was a crisis in the Middle East, the U.S. administration will immediately dispatch an envoy to the Middle East that will actually work with all parties, reaching a settlement, a compromise, calming down the situation.

 So it's up to the United States.